ofarukaydin/react-spotify-youtube/README.md

 ## What's the purpose of this package?

 This is a spotify clone that uses youtube as backend.
-It's my learning project for react.
+Playlists, categories etc all fetched from Spotify API.
+Only tracks are played by youtube.

 ### How does it work?